pguse/ics4u-2019-2020/exercises/05-sorting/README.md

 printArray( myList );
 ```

-The new list looks like this after the second pass through,
+The new array looks like this after the second pass through,

 | 0 | 1 | 2 | 3 | 4 | 5 | 6 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | -17 | **2** | 5 | 76 | 34 | 10 | **25** |

-We continue to **repeat** these pieces of code from index 2 to 5, where 5 is the second last index of the list.
+We continue to **repeat** these pieces of code from index 2 to 5, where 5 is the second last index of the array.
 If you look at the pattern of the index values in the code above, it should be evident that we could simply use a second loop as follows,

 ```csharp
 static void Main(string[] args)